NetBurner 3.5.8

 • [3] - Display TestFile.txt

-• [4] - Format Flash (WARNING: Data loss)
+• [4] - Format Flash (WARNING: Data loss; disabled on the RT modules)

 • [5] - Display EFFS Space Usage